sailfishos-mirror/shared-mime-info/CONTRIBUTING.md

 A few ground rules for people interested in adding new mime-types.

 * Mime-types used should be IANA registered mime-types when possible
+* Keep the database sorted by type, case insensitively
 * When old mime-types become registered, the new definition should include an alias for the old mime-type
 * New entries or modifications should include a test case (see below)